-- 1. Overview of the purpose of the Continuous Improvement Project. - 2.
-Introduction of all Cadet staff and their role in this project. - 3.
-Details of the problem, improvement plan, implementation, evaluation, and reflection. - 4.
-Conclusion of the presentation should include a plan for next steps in continuous improvement.
+- (1) Overview of the purpose of the Continuous Improvement Project. - (2) Introduction of all Cadet staff and their role in this project. - (3) Details of the problem, improvement plan, implementation, evaluation, and reflection. - (4) Conclusion of the presentation should include a plan for next steps in continuous improvement.

-If necessary, use the Guiding Questions to expand on the criteria.
+If necessary, use the guiding questions to expand on the criteria.
 Discuss the overall evaluation score of the presentation with the JROTC Instructor and suggest areas for improvement.

-Overview of Purpose, Goals, and Staff Roles Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Introduction of battalion staff Battalion staff present were introduced; staff in attendance presented a short brief on their role in battalion; presentation included how their role supported the battalion Some staff were introduced; some staff in attendance presented a short brief on their role in battalion; presentation made an attempt to include how their role supported the battalion continuous improvement No staff introductions were made; some to no staff presented a brief on how their role supported the battalion continuous improvement goal. continuous improvement goal. goal.
+Overview of Purpose, Goals, and Staff Roles Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Introduction of battalion staff Battalion staff present were introduced; staff in attendance presented a short brief on their role in battalion; presentation included how their role supported the battalion continuous improvement goal.
+Some staff were introduced; some staff in attendance presented a short brief on their role in battalion; presentation made an attempt to include how their role supported the battalion continuous improvement goal.
+No staff introductions were made; some to no staff presented a brief on how their role supported the battalion continuous improvement goal.
 Description of battalion goal Clearly defined purpose of continuous improvement goal; stated goal supports a higher mission (JROTC or school).
 Somewhat defined purpose of continuous improvement goal; stated goal does not supports a higher mission (JROTC or school).
 No attempt to define purpose, goal, or support of mission was made.

-Table B-2.
+Table B-1-1.
 Continuous Improvement Rubric

-Identify Problem and Develop Improvement Plan Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Identification Clearly stated problem Problem stated is emerging Problem stated does not of a problem or or area of but not clear; includes include area of area for improvement. multiple problems and does improvement. improvement not focus on single improvement.
-Identification Data and gathered Little data provided to No data is provided; data of data or research inform a need inform a need for provided does not support research for improvement; improvement is necessary; need for improvement; gathered to evidence displayed in evidence is discussed but data or research is not confirm a the presentation; not displayed; evidence is presented; does not problem or includes a purpose and vague to unclear; includes include purpose or area for benefit. either purpose or benefit. benefit. improvement Identification of team goals Goals clearly stated and appropriate for problem defined; goal setting strategies clearly outlined using the SMART method.
+Identify Problem and Develop Improvement Plan Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Identification of a problem or area for improvement Clearly stated problem or area of improvement.
+Problem stated is emerging but not clear; includes multiple problems and does not focus on single improvement.
+Problem stated does not include area of improvement.
+Identification of data or research gathered to confirm a problem or area for improvement Data and gathered research inform a need for improvement; evidence displayed in the presentation; includes a purpose and benefit.
+Little data provided to inform a need for improvement is necessary; evidence is discussed but not displayed; evidence is vague to unclear; includes either purpose or benefit.
+No data is provided; data provided does not support need for improvement; data or research is not presented; does not include purpose or benefit.
+Identification of team goals Goals clearly stated and appropriate for problem defined; goal setting strategies clearly outlined using the SMART method.
 Goals developed but beyond the scope of the defined problem; Little evidence of goal setting strategies, goals reflected some use of SMART method.
 Goals not identified in presentation; no evidence of goal setting strategies used.
-Identification of improvement plan Improvement plan refers to knowledge and skills acquired from JROTC curriculum such as decision-making, goal- setting, problem solving, team building.
-Improvement plan presented with little reference to curricular areas within JROTC lessons; little evidence of decision- making, goal-setting, problem solving, team building.
+Identification of improvement plan Improvement plan refers to knowledge and skills acquired from JROTC curriculum such as decision-making, goal-setting, problem solving, team building.
+Improvement plan presented with little reference to curricular areas within JROTC lessons; little evidence of decision-making, goal-setting, problem solving, team building.
 Improvement plan is unclear; Improvement plan is not stated; no reference to JROTC curricular areas; no evidence of decision-making, goal-setting, problem solving, team building.